-In consideration of the time and effort required of the members of the Special Committee in connection with evaluating strategic alternatives available to the Company, the proposed merger (including negotiating the terms and conditions of the merger agreement), the go-shop process and possible negotiations with parties making alternative acquisition proposals, the Board, in a meeting held March 28, 2013, determined that each member of the Special Committee will receive a monthly retainer of \$7,500, beginning in September 2012, during the duration of their service on the Special Committee and a meeting fee of \$1,500 for each meeting of the Special Committee that he attends in person or by teleconference, plus out of pocket expenses.
-The Chairman of the Special Committee will receive \$2,000 for each meeting of the Special Committee that he attends in person or by teleconference, plus out of pocket expenses.
+In consideration of the time and effort required of the members of the Special Committee in connection with evaluating strategic alternatives available to the Company, the proposed merger (including negotiating the terms and conditions of the merger agreement), the go-shop process and possible negotiations with parties making alternative acquisition proposals, the Board, in a meeting held March 28, 2013, determined that each member of the Special Committee will receive a monthly retainer of \$7,500, beginning in September 2012, during the duration of their service on the Special Committee and a meeting fee of \$1,500 (or in the case of the Chairman of the Special Committee, \$2,000) for each meeting of the Special Committee such member attends in person or by teleconference, plus out of pocket expenses.
+In light of the extent of the efforts required to be expended by the Special Committee, the Board, in a meeting held May 25, 2013, determined that effective February 1, 2013, the Chairman of the Special Committee would receive a monthly retainer of \$30,000 and each other member of the Special Committee would receive a monthly retainer of \$25,000, with Special Committee members no longer receiving per-meeting fees.
 These fees are not dependent on the closing of the merger or on the Special Committee's or the Board's approval of, or recommendations with respect to, the merger or any other transaction.
-As of the date of the filing of this proxy statement, the aggregate amount payable to the Chairman of the Special Committee for his service on the Special Committee was approximately \$146,000, and the aggregate amount payable to each of the other Special Committee members for their service on the Special Committee was approximately \$124,500.
-The Board also discussed meeting in the future to consider in its discretion increasing these amounts in light of the efforts expended by the Special Committee.
+As of the date of the filing of this proxy statement, the aggregate amount payable to each of the other Special Committee members for their service on the Special Committee was approximately \$209,500, and the aggregate amount payable to each of the other Special Committee members for their service on the Special Committee was approximately \$176,500.